 Atlas America

-The Atlas America plan provides you with international health and travel insurance benefits from 5 days with renewability up to 1 year.
-It also includes:
+The Atlas America plan pro up to 1 year.
+It also include vides you with international health and travel insurance benefits from 5 days with renewability s:

-- □ Flexible Coverage (from \$50,000 to \$1,000,000 in coverage)
+☐ Flexible Covera age (from \$50,000 to \$1,000,000 in coverage)

-- Deductible Options (\$0 to \$2,500)
+☐ Deductible Opt tions (\$0 to \$2,500)

-- Hospitalization services
+Hospitalization services

-- Doctor's Visits
+Doctor's Visits

-- Prescription medication
+Prescription m edication

-- Emergency medical evacuation and repatriation
+Emergency me dical evacuation and repatriation

-When choosing, we recommend choosing low deductibles (\$0, \$100, \$250) and \$50,000 to \$100,000 worth of coverage.
-For \$50,000 worth of coverage and a \$100 deductible, it would cost \$46.20 per month (ages 18 to 29), and for \$100,000 worth of coverage and a \$100 deductible, it would cost \$56.10 per month (ages 18 to 29).
-For further information about this plan including full policy benefits and online quoting and applications service please see:
+for \$100,000 worth of information about this worth of coverage and a \$100 deductible, it would cost \$46.20 per month (ages 18 to 29), and coverage and a \$100 deductible, it would cost \$56.10 per month (ages 18 to 29).
+For further plan including full policy benefits and online quoting and applications service please see: onalstudentinsurance.com/travel-medical-insurance/

-http://www.internationalstudentinsurance.com/travel-medical-insurance/
+Student Secure Essent ial

+The Student Secure is a coverage options such a dedicated "student-only" health insurance plan designed specifically for students.
+It provides as:

+☐ Fixed Polic y Maximum of \$250,000